Manage your InfluxDB 3 Enterprise license

 Activate a license

-Each InfluxDB 3 Enterprise license must be activated, but the process of activating the license depends on the license type:
+Each InfluxDB 3 Enterprise license must be activated when you start the server, but the process of activating the license depends on the license type:

 Activate a trial or at-home license